About our Collaborators

 "PACC is an incredible opportunity to delve deeper into the experiences of those connected to adoption - and I hope participants gain the knowledge, skills, and compassion needed to effectively work with, and advocate on behalf of, adoptees and their families.
 In particular, I hope participants understand adoption as a life-long experience and are equipped to help families navigate the complexities that adoptees experience."

-Lisa Berry, MA is Program Manager of Child Services, Kinship and Extended Foster Care in Hennepin County and PACC Alumni.
-She has contributed to PACC’s session on Permanency and Adoption, as well providing structure and facilitation to the Case Consultation model.
+Lisa Berry (1962-2024) was Program Manager of Child Services, Kinship and Extended Foster Care in Hennepin County and an early PACC participant.
+She contributed greatly to curriculum revision, especially by providing mentorship and facilitation to PACC's Case Consultation structure and model.

 Angela Tucker is the founder of The Adopted Life and is a filmmaker, podcaster, author, and educator whose mission is to center adoptee voices who has partnered with PACC since 2017.
 She is a creator and facilitator of PACC's session on Transracial Adoptee Identity Formation.